 CPRC’s mission is to increase the scientific impact, innovation, and productivity of population researchers at Columbia, increase their competitiveness for peerreviewed external funding in population dynamics research, help junior population scientists achieve research independence, and maximize the efficiency of funding for population dynamics.

 Anti-poverty tax credits provide more than financial relief for families living on tight budgets—they also appear to help prevent trauma, violence, and crime among children and youth, three studies from the University of Washington (UW) show.
 And these credits may cut child poverty without affecting parents’ workforce participation, other new studies show.
 Researchers with the…Read More

 Shutdowns and restrictions early in the COVID-19 pandemic disrupted contraceptive services, abortion access, and other sexual and reproductive health care across the globe, new research shows.
 In many places, providers shifted toward telemedicine; in the United States, more women received medication abortions.
 But women from disadvantaged groups faced more obstacles to receiving care as the…Read More

-This list includes articles in PubMed as of July 16, 2018 with publisher dates between January 1, 2018 and June 30, 2018 that reference P2C, R24, or T32 grant support from the Eunice Kennedy Shriver National Institute for Child Health and Human Development and oversight by Population Dynamics Branch Program Officials.
+This list includes articles in PubMed as of July 11, 2022 with a PubMed entry date between April 1, 2021 and June 30, 2022 that reference P2C, R24, or T32 grant support from the Eunice Kennedy Shriver National Institute for Child Health and Human Development and oversight by Population Dynamics Branch Program Officials.
 Recent Articles…